elba7r/system-v9/erpnext/docs/user/manual/en/accounts/payments.md

   3. Sales Order (Advance Payment)
   4. Purchase Order (Advance Payment)

-In ERPNext, there is two options through which user can capture the payment
+In Revalue ERP, there is two options through which user can capture the payment

   1. Payment Entry(Default).
   2. Journal Entry.